prechelt/anwesende/README.md

 ## 4.1 Deployment

+(These instructions have not yet been tested.
+If you find errors, please speak up!)

 The service is build using Python, Django, PostgreSQL, Gunicorn, and Traefik.
 The deployment procedure described below will obtain these pieces and configure them.